Employee Faith and Spirituality Initiatives

 University Mission Committee

-• To understand the mission and core values and what they mean in everyday life and work situations.
+• To understand the Mission, core values and what they mean in everyday life and work situations.

-• To assist in creating an environment which promotes mission and values.
+• To assist in creating an environment that promotes Mission and values.

-• To assist and advise in developing ways to integrate mission and values into every aspect of the organization.
+• To advise on ways to integrate Mission and values into every aspect of the organization.

-• To be the eyes, ears, heart of the institution-to listen, to observe, to experience what employees are concerned about.
+• To be the eyes, ears and heart of the institution.

-• To provide a forum for discussion of ideas, resources and concerns regarding mission and values.
+• To provide a forum to discuss ideas, resources and concerns regarding Mission and values.

-• To assist in designing celebration activities, e.g., Heritage Week and Incarnate Word Week
+• To design celebration activities (e.g., Heritage Week and Incarnate Word Week).

-• To promote educational activities which help to deepen our appreciation for Incarnational Spirituality and its relationship to mission.
+• To promote educational activities that help to deepen our appreciation for incarnational spirituality and its relationship to Mission.

-• To participate in the effort to articulate the behaviors which demonstrate mission value integration.
+• To articulate the behaviors that exhibit Mission value integration.

-• To foster the University's role in carrying out the Church's social mission.
+• To foster the University's role in demonstrating the Church's social mission.

 • To continue the ECE dialogue.

-• To take a leading part in the CCVI Spirit Award and the Student Spirit Award processes.
+• To lead the CCVI Spirit Award and the Student Spirit Award processes.

 New Employee Orientation

-The heart of the orientation process is grounded in the desire to acculturate individuals to the mission and traditions of the University of the Incarnate Word community.
-The following tenets of a philosophy of orientation remain stable over the years:
+The heart of the orientation process is grounded in the desire to educate individuals on the Mission and traditions of the University of the Incarnate Word community.
+The philosophy of orientation has remained stable over the years.

-• Feel particularly responsible for the mission of the university, to such an extent that they routinely exceed expectations;
+• Discover a responsible for the Mission of the University, to such an extent that they routinely exceed expectations;

-• Sense that they belong to a faith-based community which extends beyond the mere job responsibilities;
+• Feel that they belong to a faith-based community that extends beyond the job responsibilities;

-• Have a sense of ownership about the university and their place/function in it;
+• Experiences a sense of ownership about the University, their place and function within it;

 • Value team success over individual accomplishments;